+Saudi Arabia continues to lead our MEA RRIs, but its score has fallen.
+Nevertheless, the declines in other Gulf states has ensure its top spot is likely to remain unassailable over the long-term.
 Qatar's reliance on ethane feedstock has limited its petrochemicals industry to some extent, as it does not produce the same range of by-products as other countries, such as the US and China, which rely on other feedstock such as naphtha.
 This means it is likely to be sidelined in the special chemicals markets because, although the government is seeking to redress this imbalance with mixed crackers, other industries are also capitalising on the increasing global demand, and Qatar will be left behind.
-The slowdown in the Chinese market and greater Indian self-sufficiency exacerbates the problems facing the industry and has prompted a down grading in the country's petrochemicals score.